Camel caravans were common in 1881 Tashkent

 Dear friends and brothers and sisters,

-I don’t need to write how the journey went, because you already know from other Rundschau letters.
+I don’t need to write how the journey went, as you already know from other Rundschau letters.

-Our farm here is almost in the same condition as we had there, of course not as fancy.
+Our household here is almost in the same condition as we had there, of course not as fancy.
 We sleep in a bed that we nailed together from boards.
-At the wall I have a Schüsselbank [bowl bench?] made from the ceiling boards that we had in the wagon.
+At the wall I have a basin bench made from the ceiling boards that we had in the wagon.

-My husband has already acquired a workbench for the winter, which is made here of walnut wood, as well as some equipment.
-The wood for work is mostly poplar wood that is cut into boards 7 ½ - 10 feet long and 6 ½ - 10 inches wide, and costs from 10-50 kopeks per piece.
-The wood [Stellmacherholz] is significantly worse here than it is at your place.
-The handles of the wagon are bent from a piece of freshly grown elm wood, and are priced at 75 kopeks to 1 ruble.
-The spokes are cut from elm boards and cost 6 kopeks each.
+My husband has already acquired a workbench for the winter and some equipment, which is made here of walnut wood.
+The wood for work is mostly poplar wood that is cut into boards 7 ½ - 10 feet long [2.28 - 3 m] and 6 ½ - 10 inches [16.5 - 25.4 cm] wide, and costs from 10 to 50 kopeks [5-25¢] per piece.
+The wheelwright wood is significantly worse here than it is at your place.
+The handles of the wagon are bent from a piece of freshly grown elm wood, and are priced at 75 kopeks to 1 ruble [38-50¢].
+The spokes are cut from elm boards and cost 6 kopeks [3¢] each.
 The middle wood for the carriages must also be made from planks or round timber.
 We have a cross-footed table, a long bench and two short benches, all painted.

-Our cow and calf cost us 20 rubles.
-She gives about 7 quarts of milk every day.
+Our cow and calf cost us 20 rubles [$10].
+She gives about 7 quarts [6.6 L] of milk every day.
 The cows here are of a Russian breed, but smaller in size than the ones you know.
 Our cow is black in color.
 We slaughtered the calf.
 Our cow gives milk even without a calf, but some don’t want to give milk without a calf.
 There are sometimes nice cows here, but they lack German care.

 We have horses and wagons, too.
-Some of the brothers have earned up to 200 rubles transporting pebble and stone during our stay here.
-In good weather, two men with a wagon earn up to 12 rubles and even more per week.
+Some of the brothers have earned up to 200 rubles [$100] transporting gravel and stone during our stay here.
+In good weather, two men with a wagon earn up to 12 rubles [$6] and even more per week.

 We still always have food; we have eaten fish quite often.
 I can say that no one has suffered any lack among us yet, for which we cannot thank the Lord enough.
 The food here is not very expensive either:

-The Kyrgyz look a lot like the Sardinians, but are more like the Tartars and are more apathetic than the Sardinians; they are mostly employed in caravaning.
-They have tied their camels to each other in the following way: a rope is pulled through the animal's nasal cavity and one is tied to the other, and up to 50 camels are driven one after the other.
+The Kyrgyz look a lot like the Sarts, but are more like the Tartars and are more apathetic than the Sarts; they are mostly employed in leading caravans.
+They tie their camels to each other in the following way: a rope is pulled through the animal's nasal cavity and one is tied to the other, and up to 50 camels are driven one after the other.
 The caravan leader (a Kyrgyz) sits on the first camel and in that way he travels with his caravan from place to place.

 Finally I have to report what it looks like in and outside the city.
-In the city of Tashkent, almost all the alleys are decorated with avenues of willows standing on water channels.
+In the city of Tashkent, almost all the alleys are adorned with avenues of willows standing on water channels.
 These willows stand at an unusual height and have their branches full of green foliage so that we can walk and ride in their shade when the sun is hot.
-The irrigation canals, which are sometimes made of wooden tubes up to 3 fathoms [18 feet] high above the valleys that cut through this town, roll through the town in many places.
+The irrigation canals, which are sometimes made of wooden tubes up to 3 fathoms [18 feet or 5.5 m] high above the valleys that cut through this city, roll through the city in many places.

 As for the grain in the fields, I can report that the grain fields here are all irrigated.
 It is different here with us than it is there with you, for when the heat starts there the rivers dry up; but here the water in the rivers rises when the snow melts in the mountains.
-From these rivers, irrigation canals of up to 50 versts [33 miles] are led into the fields to irrigate the grain.
+From these rivers, irrigation canals of up to 50 verst [33 miles or 53 km] are led into the fields to irrigate the grain.
 The barley has already thrown the ears and in some places it is already white for harvesting.
-The wheat here is now at the height of an arskin [28 inches].
+The wheat here is now at the height of an arskin [28 inches or 71 cm].

 We have already fed our horses fresh clover for a month.
-The fodder here used to be expensive; the clover, which is tied in bundles of about 10 inches in diameter and one arskin [28 inches] long, cost 4 rubles per hundred when we came here, but is now available at 2 rubles per hundred; but old clover costs 3 rubles per hundred.
-Two horses need 7-10 bundles of old clover a day, but with fresh clover, twice as much.
-We fed our horses mostly such clover and only 3 puds of barley, while we borrowed the gelding to transport stones.
-They are much better now than when we left you.
+The fodder here used to be expensive.
+The clover is tied in bundles of about 10 inches [25.4 cm] in diameter and one arskin [28 inches or 71 cm] long.
+When we came here, the price was 4 rubles [$2] per hundred, but it is now available for 2 rubles [$1] per hundred; but old clover costs 3 rubles [$1.50] per hundred.
+Two horses need 7-10 bundles of old clover each day, but twice as much for fresh clover.
+We fed our horses mostly such clover and only 3 poods [108 lb. or 49 kg] of barley, while we lent out the gelding to transport stones.
+They are considerably better now than when we left you.

-Fuel is also expensive, but the Lord made sure that it did not cause us much expense, because from before Christmas until quite some time after the holidays the weather was so fine that we sat in the living room with open doors.
-The main source of fuel here is cane; it used to cost 4-8 kopeks per bundle.
-Split firewood costs from 5-7 rubles per fathom [6 feet].
+Fuel is also expensive, but the Lord made sure that it did not cause us much expense, because from before Christmas until quite some time after the holidays the weather was so fine that we sat in the apartment with open doors.
+The main source of fuel here is cane; it used to cost 4-8 kopeks [2-4¢] per bundle.
+Split firewood costs from 5-7 rubles [$2.50-3.50] per fathom [6 feet or 1.8 m].
 One fathom yields about 1 ½ of a German wagon full.

-The cold was insignificant for us this winter, the windows only froze a little a few times, but it was mostly kothig because it rained very often.
-At the beginning of March it got quite warm, up to 25 degrees R. The apricot trees were already in full bloom in the middle of February.
+The cold was insignificant for us this winter, the windows only got a little frosty a few times.
+On the other hand, it was mostly dirty because it rained very often.
+At the beginning of March it got quite warm, up to 25 degrees Ré [31°C or 88°F].
+The apricot trees were already in full bloom in the middle of February.
 Now, from a week before Easter to a week after Easter, April 23 [date of letter], it rained at night, if not during the day.

 I will also add that on the way here, nine of our people died.
 They were:

 On the way, five horses fell, and five had to be sold because of weakness of age and physical damage.
-We travelled 18 weeks less one day, and the whole distance is 3550 versts [2,354 miles].
+We travelled 18 weeks less one day, and the whole distance is 3550 verst [2,400 miles].
 We missed 26 days, not including Sundays, owing to buying food and animal feed, deaths, childbirth, rain, etc.

 The sand desert extends for 325 Werst [215 miles].
-We travelled there from 32-49 versts [21-32 miles] a day.
-My husband was feverish during the journey, but he was still able to take care of everything, and became one pud lighter.
-I was also ill on the way and suffered greatly; however, during this time I had to cross the mountains, which stretch across 150 versts [100 miles] and were quite rocky.
+We travelled there from 32-49 verst [21-32 miles] a day.
+My husband became sick with a fever during the journey and became one pood [36.11 lb.] lighter, but he was still able to take care of nearly everything.
+I was also ill on the way and suffered greatly; however, during this time I had to cross the mountains, which stretch across 150 verst [100 miles] and were quite rocky.